 I received tenure and the rank of Associate Professor in 2001 and was promoted to Professor in the summer of 2010.
 Most of the time at OU I have taught introductory physics classes to physics majors, engineers, and life science majors.
 In these classes I have used a number of interactive techniques to facilitate student participation and learning.
 I have been privileged to win a few awards for my teaching.
 In 1999, the Associated Students selected me as the Outstanding Professor in the College of Arts and Science, and in 2000 I was awarded the BP AMOCO Foundation Good Teaching Award.
 In 2002, I was given the Regents Award for Superior Teaching.
 I received the Carlisle Mabrey and Lurine Mabrey Presidential Professorship in 2006 which is given to "faculty members who excel in all their professional activities and who relate those activities to the students they teach and mentor."
 In 2012 I was named David Ross Boyd Professor (after the first President of OU).
 This is a lifetime title given to faculty members who have consistently demonstrated outstanding teaching, guidance, and leadership for students in an academic discipline or in an interdisciplinary program within the University.

 I still enjoy riding my bicycle, although sometimes when I am riding the rolling hills of Oklahoma I miss the mountains in the bay area.
 I enjoy golf, though I'm not very good at it.
 I continue to downhill ski when I get a chance (and I am decent at that.)
 I love spending time with my wife and children.
 We have found a great church home at Wildwood Community Church in Norman.
 Over the last few years I have had a number of opportunities to speak at universities and churches on the relationship between science and Christianity, and to work with Reasons to Believe, an organization that integrates faith and science.
-Recently, someone posted a talk that I gave at Stanford in 2002 on Scientific Evidence for God.
-Also YouTube has excerpts of one of my talks and an excerpt of an interview I gave on this subject at the University of California, Santa Barbara.
-The full talk or full interview can be purchased at Access Research Network.
+Recently, someone posted a talk that I gave at the University of North Texas in 2013 on Scientific Evidence for God.
+Also YouTube has a talk I gave at the University of Santa Barbara in 2004 on the same subject and an interview answering questions about science and faith.
+The talk at UCSB and interview can be purchased on DVD at Access Research Network.